-5.1.
-Generate equality plans and policies promoted by public entities and the main stakeholders in the tourism sector.
+- 5.1.
+Generate equality plans and policies promoted by public entities and the main stakeholders in the tourism sector. - 5.2.

-5.2.
-Promote working conditions that ensure gender equality conditions that boost female empowerment.

-5.3.
 Develop awareness campaigns in terms of gender equality aimed at citizens and tourism entities/companies.

 GOAL 8: PROMOTION OF CONTINUOUS, INCLUSIVE AND SUSTAINABLE GROWTH, AND DECENT EMPLOYMENT